 - Things to Avoid

-- How to Get Permanent Marker Off Countertop Step by Step
+- Guide to Getting Permanent Marker Off Countertop

 Gather the Things You’ll Need